 What we stand for

 CAMRA is one of the most successful consumer organisations in Europe.
-Founded by four beer lovers in 1971, today we represent more than 190,000 beer drinkers and pub goers across the UK.
-Our vision is to have quality real ale, cider and perry and thriving pubs and clubs in every community.
+Founded by four beer lovers in 1971, today we represent over 150,000 beer drinkers and pub goers across the UK.
+Our vision is to have quality real ale (also referred to as ‘live beer’), cider and perry and thriving pubs and clubs in every community.

 Our mission is: